orxshi/tailor/docs/test_cases.rst

 Steady transonic airfoil
 ------------------------

-A single unstructured mesh is used to solve the Euler equations at transonic air speed.
+A single unstructured mesh is used to solve the Euler equations at transonic air speed to steady state.
 Flow and solver properties are shown in the following tables.

 .. list-table:: Flow properties
    :header-rows: 0